What is Exposure Triangle | Everything You Need to Know About Exposure Triangle

 Step 1: Assess the Lighting Before diving into adjusting your camera settings, take a moment to assess the lighting conditions of your scene.
 Is it well-lit with natural sunlight, or are you shooting in low-light conditions?
 Understanding the ambient light will guide your decisions when setting the exposure triangle.

 Step 2: Choose Your Priority—Next, determine what aspect of your picture you want to prioritize.
-Are you aiming for a shallow depth of subject to hide out backgrounds and focus on your subject?
+Are you aiming for a shallow depth of subject to hide out backgrounds and aim on your subject?
 Or perhaps you want to freeze fast-moving action with a high shutter speed?
 Understanding your priority will help you make informed decisions when adjusting the exposure triangle components.

 Step 3: Set Aperture— The aperture setting controls the amount of light that enters your device.
 A wider aperture (represented by a lower f-number) allows more light in, ideal for creating a shallow depth of field effect.
-On the other hand, a narrower aperture (higher f-number) lets in less light but ensures more of your scene is in focus, suitable for landscapes or group shots.
+On the other hand, a narrower aperture (higher f-number) lets in less light but ensures more of your scene is in the focus, suitable for landscapes or group shots.

 Step 4: Adjust Shutter Speed— Your shutter speed determines how long your device’s shutter remains open to trap light.
 A fast shutter speed (measured in fractions of a second like 1/500s) freezes motion, perfect for capturing fast-paced action without blur.
-Conversely, a slow shutter speed (like 1/30s) creates motion, adding a sense of movement to your photos.
+Conversely, a slow shutter speed (like 1/30s) creates movement, adding a sense of movement to your photos.

 By following these steps and experimenting with the photographic exposure triangle settings, you can master the art of balanced exposure and shot stunning photographs that reflect your creative vision.
+Adjust the aperture on your lens to control how much light the lens lets in, enhancing the lens’s ability to capture sharp, well-lit images.
+By balancing shutter speed and ISO with your lens settings, you can master the exposure triangle for any lens you use.

 Practical Examples of Exposure Settings